 If you reach the login page, then the Tomcat and its related application are most probably running fine.
 If not, then jump to the "6.3.2 SSH" paragraph and from the command line restart the service:

-Wait about 1 minute to let Tomcat set up itself completely and then try again to access the Web Console.
+Wait 5/6 seconds to let the Tomcat set up itself completely and then try again to access the Web Console.

-After you logged in, please choose the "Application" menu entry from the left side menu (main menu), under the "Server Configuration" section.
+After you get in, please choose the "Application" menu entry from the left side menu (main menu), under the "Server Configuration" section.
 You get the "Edit Application" page, as shown in fig. 6.3.1-1.

 Make sure that each application is active on the expected interface.
-If not, please change the settings accordingly with your needs as described in Applications Settings paragraph.
+If not, please change the settings accordingly with your needs as described in Applications Settings paragraph (add link).
 After you're done, check if now the service you are testing is working fine.

 If after such modification the service is still causing trouble or if you just want to perform deeper analysis, then go on reading.